Persecure/Security-Testing-Dashboard/README.md

-# Command Generator Tool 🚀
+# Security Testing Dashboard 🚀

 *A work in progress project to streamline CTF and penetration testing workflows, there will be some broken links*